ucsf-wynton/wynton-website-hpc/docs/howto/jupyter.md

 ```sh
 [alice@dev3 ~]$ conda install -c conda-forge notebook
 ```

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex" markdown="1">
-Note: During startup Python does a lot of small file operations locating all the required files.
+Note: During startup, Python does a lot of small file operations locating all the required files.
 The system version Python is installed on the local filesystem on Wynton nodes and should have a faster startup time.

-For Anaconda and conda environments installed in a home directory both the Python interpreter and all of it's modules reside on the shared parallel file system.
-The operations to look up the needed files are metadata heavy and can strain the parallel file system resulting in slower startup performance for the script.
-In particular if the script is a batch job executing on many compute nodes, the performance impact has the potential to slow operations down for all users.
+In contrast, for Anaconda and conda environments installed in a home directory, both the Python interpreter and all of it's modules reside on the shared parallel file system.
+The operations to look up the needed files are metadata heavy and can strain the parallel file system, resulting in slower startup performance for the script.
+In particular, if the script is a batch job executing on many compute nodes, the performance impact has the potential to slow operations down for all users.
 </div>

 ## Connect to Jupyter Notebook - using SSH port forwarding